dkim195/HyDD2/README.md

 **Data Access
 Raw Data (scRNA-seq)**
-NCBI GEO: Raw matrix files, including count matrices for each sample and metadata, are accessible at NCBI GEO under accession number **GSEXXXXXX.**
+NCBI GEO: Raw matrix files, including count matrices for each sample and metadata, are accessible at NCBI GEO under accession number **GSE284492.**

 **Processed Data (.Robj Files)**
-Figshare: Processed Seurat objects (e.g., HyDD2_Processed.Robj) can be accessed and downloaded from Figshare at **Figshare link**.
+Figshare: Processed Seurat objects (e.g., HyDD2_Processed.Robj) can be accessed and downloaded from 10.5281/zenodo.14292831.
 These files include pre-processed and normalized data suitable for running the scripts in this repository.

 **Contact**
 For questions or collaboration inquiries, please contact Thomas Kim at tkim@dandrite.au.dk